ramzes1401ss3/cesbo-www/ru/_posts/2018-11-19-interrupts-tuning.md

 ---
 layout: post
-lang: en
+lang: ru
 title: Interrupts Tuning
-tags: [dev]
+tags: [linux,network,tuning]
 ---

 An interrupt request allow to communicate between hardware and operating system.
+<!-- more -->
 For CPU load optimization recommended to setup CPU affinity for IRQ also known as IRQ Balancing.

-<!-- more -->

 Information about interrupts available in the **/proc/interrupts**.
 File format:

 ```